Bulk-local dS$_3$ holography: the Matter with $T\bar T+\Lambda_2$: Introduction and high-level summary

-GR + EFT is not always valid; we match its predictions when it applies.
-For example, during the uplift step of the deformation, the low energy GR and EFT description breaks down for the states near $\Delta =c/6$: in the gravity-side description, the boundary skirts the horizon, leading to strong fluctuations.\footnote{This was studied in \cite{Silverstein:2022dfj} for a Neumann boundary condition for compactification degrees of freedom in string/M theory.} We can view this as a feature rather than a bug: the theory is less constrained at this step.
-For states well below $\Delta =c/6$, the uplift occurs within the regime of validity of GR + EFT and we define it consistently with that simply by deforming the boundary conditions of an internal scalar to interpolate from the value it takes in an AdS vacuum to a value it takes in a dS vacuum.\footnote{Explicit compactifications uplifting AdS/CFT to dS are available in 3 and 4 external dimensions \cite{Dong:2010pm, DeLuca:2021pej}.} This restores continuity of the model-dependent low-lying energy levels far from $\Delta \simeq c/6$ along the trajectory.
+GR + EFT plus low energy string/M theory is not always valid; we match its predictions when it applies.
+For example, during the uplift of the deformation, the low energy GR and EFT description breaks down for the states near $\Delta =c/6$: in the gravity-side description, the boundary skirts the horizon, leading to strong fluctuations.\footnote{This was studied in \cite{Silverstein:2022dfj} for a Neumann boundary condition for compactification degrees of freedom in string/M theory.} We can view this as a feature rather than a bug: the theory is less constrained at this step.
+Still, in the bulk of our deformation we keep track of operators dual to bulk fields that become light in either the AdS or dS phase as well as a scalar $\Phi_u$ that interpolates between the AdS and dS vacua.
+For states well below $\Delta =c/6$, the uplift occurs within the regime of validity of $GR + EFT + \dots$ and we define it consistently with that simply by deforming the boundary conditions of $\Phi_u$ to interpolate from the value it takes in an AdS vacuum to a value it takes in a dS vacuum.\footnote{Explicit compactifications uplifting AdS/CFT to dS are available in 3 and 4 external dimensions \cite{Dong:2010pm, DeLuca:2021pej}.} This restores continuity of the model-dependent low-lying energy levels far from $\Delta \simeq c/6$ along the trajectory.

 This subtraction criterion does not specify a unique theory; different versions of the theory which all agree with low energy general relativity and effective field theory in its regime of applicability differ in a way that is subleading at large $c$.
 It may be that additional criteria are desirable, beyond simple matching the low energy theory obtained by deforming AdS/CFT dual pairs.
 We note, however, that the landscape of string vacua leads to a vast multiplicity of internal configurations consistent with similar low-energy physics, including infinite sequences of tractable models \cite{Delacretaz:2016nhw}.
 We may view the non-uniqueness of our construction in a similar vein, though the origin of the multiplicity is different.